graysonventers/surfboard-components/README.md

 Accessible here:
 https://surfboardcomponents.netlify.app/

-This is a simple web page I built from scratch to get acquainted with React.
+This is a web page I built from scratch to get acquainted with React and the ContextAPI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).